kopptr/svf-acolyte-guild/docs/Liturgical Actions/Order of Participants in a Eucharistic Procession.md

 ## Other possible orders and guidelines

 ### Archdiocese of NY Guidelines for the Worship of the Eucharist Outside of Mass
-These are the guidelines the local [[Christianity/Biblical Events, Figures, and Themes/Bishop]] has promulgated for the Archdiocese of New York, and therefore the ones we follow most closely.
+These are the guidelines the local [[Bishop]] has promulgated for the Archdiocese of New York, and therefore the ones we follow most closely.

 [[Guidelines for the Worship of the Eucharist Outside of Mass]], pages 8-9: